 To book an appointment or speak with one of our friendly team, please get in touch using the options below

 - Book online

 - 0141 3005009

-If your vision is being impaired by your vitreous humour, a vitrectomy can help restore your vision.
+If your vision is being impaired by your vitreous humour, a vitrectomy can help restore it

 The procedure is performed under local or general anaesthetic.
 A vitrectomy is often a day case, however some patients may be required to stay in hospital overnight.